Jen’s Approach

 Deep change only happens when we practice something different.

-Learning a different way of being in the world requires repeated and embodied practice.
+Learning a different way of being in the world requires a change in the way we relate to the world.

 You can’t learn to swim by reading about it.
 Experiential awareness is essential.

-By letting go of the stories and images we have created about ourselves and others—and by accepting life exactly as it is, rather than the way we think it ought to be—the truth of who we are, beyond who we think we are, can emerge and take centre stage.
+By relinquishing the stories and images we have created about ourselves and others—and by accepting life exactly as it is, rather than how we believe it should be—the truth of who we are, beyond who we think we are, can emerge and take centre stage.

 “A life truly lived constantly burns away veils of illusion, burns away what is no longer relevant, gradually reveals our essence, until, at last, we are strong enough to stand in our naked truth.”